trixi-framework/Trixi.jl/docs/src/visualization.md

 This gives you following plot:
 ![1d-plot-along-circle](https://user-images.githubusercontent.com/72009492/118874948-c3660300-b8eb-11eb-8e5e-8ce50e21336e.PNG)

-Creating a plot like this has it´s downside.
-For one it is unclear, what to put on the x-axis of the plot.
-To still be able to create a plot properly the arc length of given curve is used.
+Creating a plot like this has its downsides.
+For one, it is unclear what to put on the abscissa of the plot.
+By default, the arc length of the given curve is used.
-Also with this way of plotting you lose the ability to use a mesh plot from `getmesh`.
+Also, with this way of plotting you lose the ability to use a mesh plot from `getmesh`.

 ### Visualizing results during a simulation
 To visualize solutions while a simulation is still running (also known as *in-situ visualization*),